Do you know why most businesses struggle with their marketing?

 Another problem is that, where the digital environment changes by the day, many brands are implementing a strategy that is a year or two old (or older).
 Remember to use the most current information when constructing yours.
 Focus only on what’s relevant today!

-#3 – Don’t Forget Who Your Marketing To
+#3 – Don’t Forget Who You’re Marketing To

 Every single marketing activity that you participate in should reflect your digital marketing strategy, and your strategy should ultimately reflect your buyer personas.
 Don’t make the mistake of letting your marketing message shift and lose the specificity that it needs to truly reach the people you’re targeting.